|

 anger and desire for

-hide.
-And from then on, whenever any fantasies
+to hide.
+From then on, whenever any fantasies

 arise in your mind, you can see them not as ugly and fearful, but simply